canizarex/pingmonitor/README.md

 Pingmonitor is a bash script that can ping several targets at regular intervals and send notifications using a Telegram bot when a host is down/up.

-It's meant to be used in home networks.
-Its small size and few dependencies makes it a good fit to run in routers.
+Its small size and few dependencies makes it a good fit for home routers.

 ## Requirements